Jeanpigi/blog/README.md

 # Blog

 Blog is a personal blog by Jean Pierre Giovanni Arenas Ortiz where thoughts, experiences, and technical insights are shared.
-It serves as a digital garden, a place for growth and cultivation of ideas across various interests, primarily centered around technology, programming, and music.
+It serves as a digital garden, a place for growth and cultivation of ideas across various interests, primarily centered around technology, programming, and histories.

 ## Personal Project